KSouthwood/MinesweeperJava/README.md

 #### Stage 4
 In this stage, we create a simple game loop.
 After generating all the mines and filling the field with numbers that describe their positions, make it that only the numbers are shown to the user.
 No mines should be shown!
 The user should only find all the mines on the field.
+They do so by entering coordinates of the cell they wish to mark.
+The game ends when they have correctly marked all the mines.

+#### Stage 5
+For this stage, we will make it a real game.
+After asking the user how many mines they want on the field, display an empty grid.
+In addition to entering the coordinates of the cell they want, they need to enter either 'mine' or 'free' to flag/unflag or clear it.
+They lose if they try to clear a cell that contains a mine.
+They win by either correctly marking all mines with flags or clearing all non-mine cells.